 In order to prevent your internet access from being used for unintended downloads, make sure you secure it and set parental controls if need be.
 If your connection is not secure, it only takes a couple of clicks to gain access and download files without your consent.

 Password?
 Good to know: German Courts expect you to secure your WiFi- connection with a password, although it is not necessary to adapt it to new WiFi security norms.

-The formal notice (Abmahnung) demands two things from the recipient:
+The written warning (Abmahnung) demands two things from the recipient:

 - To pay the damages corresponding to the copyright violation of the downloaded file

 The Unterlassungserklärung is a declaration stating that you will not, under the penalty of additional damages for every new download, illegally download in the future.